 - Four abatement notices regarding fish passage at various in-stream culverts in the district.
-Work to address these is complete and awaiting TRC signoff. - The Highlands Park Dam is classified as dangerous under the Building (Dam Safety) Regulations 2022.
-Work is underway to determine how this will be addressed and budget has been allowed for implementing the outcome of this investigations by 2034.
+Work to address these is complete and awaiting TRC signoff.
+Commented [LR1]: Commented - The Highlands Park Dam is classified as dangerous under the Building (Dam Safety) Regulations 2022.
+Work is underway to determine how this will be addressed and budget has been allowed for implementing the outcome commented [AQ2R1]: Yes, the culverts are SW this investigations by 2034.